Adversarial Multi-Model Development Pipeline (VSDD)¶

 - All formal properties pass proof; fuzzing finds nothing new

 This is a qualitative signal, not a counter.
-Tag each finding on intake as "substantive" or "hypothetical" and track the ratio across rounds — when the Adversary can only raise hypothetical issues, the loop has converged.
+Tag each finding on intake as "substantive" or "hypothetical", then track the ratio across rounds.
+When the Adversary can only raise hypothetical issues, the loop has converged.

 VSDD's cost is proportional to convergence cycles.
 Skip it or expect degraded results when:

 - Low-stakes or small tasks.
 Refactors, single-line patches, throwaway scripts, and prototypes produce low-signal critiques and stall on style.
-Orchestration cost — multiple model calls per phase, context management, finding triage — exceeds defect-prevention value when failure is cheap to fix post-deployment.
+Orchestration cost — multiple model calls per phase, context management, finding triage — exceeds defect-prevention value when failure is cheap to fix after deployment.

 - Thin specs or weak Adversary prompts.
 Both push the Adversary toward inventing gaps or surface-level stylistic feedback rather than finding real flaws.
-Phases 3 and 4 then cycle without meaningful signal — illusion of convergence rather than the reality.
-Multi-agent systems are specifically susceptible to premature consensus when reviewer incentives are not explicitly orthogonal (Failure Modes in LLM Systems, 2025).
+Phases 3 and 4 then cycle without meaningful signal — an illusion of convergence rather than the reality.
+Multi-agent systems are especially prone to premature consensus when reviewer incentives are not explicitly orthogonal (Failure Modes in LLM Systems, 2025).

 - Narrow specialist domains.
 General-purpose adversary models hallucinate plausible but incorrect findings in embedded systems, cryptography, or other deep-context domains.
-Domain-specific tests must validate Adversary output before acting on it.
+Domain-specific tests must validate Adversary output before you act on it.

 - Purity boundary retrofitting.
 If Phase 1 skips the map, the effectful shell typically entangles with the pure core during Phase 2.
 Separating them later often requires near-full rewrites.